|

 BELGIUM, 1975, Scott 927

 The Church of St. Loup in Namur was built from 1621 to 1645 according to plans of Jesuit Brother Pieter Huyssens.
-It shows some features of the Roman School, such as the flat facade with superimposed orders, a touch of marble and the baroque decoration of the period.
+It shows some features of the Roman School, such as the flat facade with superimposed orders, a touch of marble and the Baroque decoration of the period.
 Among Huyssens' other buildings are the Church of St. Charles Borromeo in Antwerp (1615-23), the design being also partly attributed to Peter Paul Rubens; St. Walburgha's Church in Bruges (1619-1642); and St. Peter's Abbey Church in Ghent, begun in 1629.

 Brother